 In addition to generating predictable, stable cash flows from the revenue streams we receive from our existing Private Company Partners, we aim to grow our cash flows by partnering with more private companies that have similar qualities to our existing Private Company Partners.
-Our focus is on private businesses in Canada and the United States that are controlled by individuals (often family controlled) which intend to use the capital we provide for growth (including acquisitions), generational transfers or partial liquidity and which want to retain long-term control of their businesses.
+Our focus is on private businesses in Canada and the United States that are controlled by individuals (often family controlled) which intend to use the capital we provide for growth (including acquisitions), generational transfers or partial liquidity and who want to retain long-term control of their businesses.
 We also target companies that can use the proceeds we provide to complete management buyouts of existing equity sponsors.

-We intend to make accretive investments into additional proven performers that have attractive operating histories to add to our revenue base and thus increase our cash flows on a per share basis.
 We look for private companies that have shown a history of growth and low cyclicality as well as sustainable free cash flow and strong future opportunities.
 We do not invest in businesses which have a high risk of obsolescence or companies with a declining asset base such as exploration companies.
-We also look for companies with experienced management teams who have the intention to continue managing the business after partnering with Alaris with no change of ownership following the transaction.
+We also look for companies with experienced management teams who intend to continue owning and managing the business after partnering with Alaris.
 This ensures such companies are still run by the capable management and ownership teams that made them such a solid partnership opportunity for Alaris.
 Companies with low leverage and capital expenditure requirements are also key criterion for us in evaluating new opportunities.